 - objectives. - B. Master's Program.
 The objective of students in this program is a Master's degree.
 Students considering continuing for a Ph.D. should instead request enrollment in the Pre-Ph.D.
 Program. - C. Pre-Ph.D.
 Program.
 Students in this program are taking course work in preparation for the Qualifying Examination in order to be admitted to the Ph.D. program itself.
 Students spend one or two years in the Pre-Ph.D.
 Program, depending on prior background. - D. Ph.D.
 Program.
 Students are admitted to this program upon satisfaction of the Qualification Procedures.
 As outlined below, after admission to the Ph.D.
 Program students form a Ph.D. committee, fulfill the Language Requirement and begin preparation for the Preliminary Examination (also called "orals"). - E. Candidacy.
 Students in the Ph.D. program are admitted to candidacy after satisfying the Language Requirement and passing the Preliminary Examination.
-The final defense of the Ph.D. thesis should take place by the end of the third year after the student is admitted to candidacy.
+The final defense of the Ph.D. thesis should take place by the end of the 6th year of the program.